maon0002/Programming-Fundamentals-with-Python-September-December-2022/README.md

-# Programming-Basics-with-Python-July-September-2022
+# Programming-Fundamentals-with-Python-September-December-2022
  In this repository there are solutions to tasks from the Python Fundamentals programming course of the software academy of SoftUni University.

-Lecturers of the course - Mario Zahariev, Ivan Shopov, Veronika Vaneva
+Lecturers of the course - Mario Zahariev, Ivan Shopov

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/68993494/185683680-bcfefe65-88fb-4192-b0b2-ff9130c39487.png" alt="Logo"></p>